-Digital facsimile images for hundreds of 19th century U.S. newspapers.
-Includes The Galveston Daily News from 1874 until 1897 (see listing under Houston, Texas).*
+Digital images for hundreds of 19th century United States newspapers.
+Includes The Galveston Daily News (Texas' oldest newspaper) from 1874 until 1897.*

 The largest historic newspaper source online containing tens of millions of searchable newspaper pages, dating as far back as the 1700s.

 This collection was created in partnership with leading African American genealogists to develop a comprehensive mix of resources, records, and tools specifically pertaining to African Americans.*

 Online resource for researching the soldiers, regiments, and battles of the American Civil War contains indexed, searchable information on over four million soldiers and thousands of battles, together with fifteen thousand photographs.*

 One of the largest collections of family history data online.
 Ancestry Library Edition is the Ancestry.com database with an interface from Proquest.